Change IO Scheduler

 "The scheduler helps organise reads and writes in the I/O queue to maximise performance.
 The default scheduler in the Linux kernel is CFQ (Completely Fair Queuing) which is designed with the rotational latencies of spinning platter drives in mind.
 So while it works well for standard hard drives it doesn’t work so well when it comes to SSDs." — http://apcmag.com/how-to-maximise-ssd-performance-with-linux.htm

-and add elevator=deadline
+Edit /etc/default/grub and add elevator=deadline to GRUB_CMDLINE_LINUX_DEFAULT:

 #GRUB_CMDLINE_LINUX_DEFAULT="" GRUB_CMDLINE_LINUX_DEFAULT="elevator=deadline"

-Update GRUB settings with update-grub2
+Update GRUB settings with update-grub2:

 root@localhost:~# update-grub2 Generating grub configuration file ...
 Found linux image: /boot/vmlinuz-3.13.0-30-generic Found initrd image: /boot/initrd.img-3.13.0-30-generic Found linux image: /boot/vmlinuz-3.13.0-24-generic Found initrd image: /boot/initrd.img-3.13.0-24-generic Found memtest86+ image: /memtest86+.elf Found memtest86+ image: /memtest86+.bin done

-scheduler is in use:
+Verify deadline scheduler is in use:

 root@localhost:~# cat /sys/block/sda/queue/scheduler noop [deadline] cfq